oulibouli/chatop_backend/readme.md

 3. Click on the `Authorize` button.
 4. Paste the token value into the field.
 5. Now you can use the others endpoints.

+## Routes implemented

+See the file in the path :
+> src/main/resources/routes